Chrisx97/AchievementHunt/README.md

 Catch Salmon,

-Collect a full set of Golden Tools,
+Collect a Full set of Golden Tools,

-Collect a full set of Diamond Tools,
+Collect a Full set of Diamond Tools,

 Collect Cake,